Orono man charged, jailed after car crash near Lake Minnetonka kills two passengers

-An Orono man who killed two passengers when he crashed his car into a cluster of trees near his Lake Minnetonka home has turned himself in to authorities and is facing criminal vehicular homicide charges.
+An Orono man whose two passengers died when he crashed his car into a cluster of trees near his Lake Minnetonka home turned himself in to authorities Wednesday and was charged with criminal vehicular homicide.

-James David Blue, 51, drove off North Shore Drive on Saturday around 11:30 p.m., striking trees before being ejected from his 2017 Bentley.
-The crash killed passengers Sam Schuneman, 24 and Mack Motzko, 20, who were seat belted into the car, authorities said.
-Blue was treated for injuries at North Memorial Medical Center and later released.
+James David Blue, 51, drove off North Shore Drive on Saturday around 11:30 p.m., striking the trees before being thrown from his 2017 Bentley.
+The crash killed passengers Sam Schuneman, 24, and Mack Motzko, 20, who were wearing seat belts, authorities said.
+Blue was treated for injuries at North Memorial Health Hospital in Robbinsdale and later released.

 He was booked into Hennepin County jail Wednesday afternoon, according to Orono police.
 Authorities said high speeds and alcohol were factors in the crash that remains under investigation.

-Blue told police at the scene of the crash that he was "guilty" and had been drinking at Maynard's, according to a search warrant.
+Blue told police at the scene of the crash that he was "guilty" and had been drinking at Maynard's Restaurant in Excelsior, according to a search warrant.

 Witnesses told authorities that Blue was driving "in excess of 100 mph in a posted 40 mph zone around a curve on a hill."

-Police found Blue 6 to 10 feet away from the car after being ejected from the driver's side.
-He was not wearing a seat belt
+Police found Blue 6 to 10 feet away from the car.
+He was not wearing a seat belt.

 Rashed Elbaba said he and his friends first met Blue that night.
-Blue invited about ten to 12 of his friends in their early-to-mid-20s to his house for a party after they were out at Maynard's Restaurant earlier that day.
+Blue invited about 10 to 12 of his friends in their early to mid-20s to his house for a party after they were out at Maynard's earlier that day.

-He thought Motzko and Schuneman were touring the house or garage, where they found out Blue had a "cool car and wanted to check it out."
+He thought Motzko and Schuneman were touring the house or garage, where they discovered Blue had a "cool car and wanted to check it out."

 But they began to worry when Ella Motzko, sister of Mack Motzko and Schuneman's girlfriend, couldn't reach either of them on their phones, said Elbaba, 23.
 "I started getting a weird feeling," he said.